| Recently the Democrat candidates for President were asked by the Associated

 vote either way.
 If Kucinich likes Willie Nelson, well, that's Good

+for him.
 Joe Lieberman — Andrea Bocelli's Sueno:

 If sleepy Joe was out of touch with the man on the street before, this